lourw/career-advising/README.md

 What kind of coding projects should I do?
 > Depends.
 What are you interested in?
 You are not going to be able to code and finish a demo-able project unless you actually are interested in creating it.

+There's a question about authorization and sponsorship (Canadian citizen applying for US jobs), what do I put?
+> You are not authorized to work in the US (yet), so put NO for the authorization question.
+As a Canadian citizen, you don't need sponsorhip on a TN-visa so you can put NO for the sponsorship question.